'This wasn’t just chasing a new record; it was chasing a legend' – Lachlan Morton rides 648km in a single day to break record for Auckland-Wellington

 Ultra-endurance racer Lachlan Morton has broken the record for the fastest time from Auckland to Wellington, a distance of 648km.

-The record had been set by Brian Fleck, a post office worker who was 43 years old at the time, and who clocked a distance in one day that most professional cyclists wouldn't complete in a week.
+The record had last changed hands in the early 1980's.
+Brian Lambert first dropping the mark below 25 hours in 1982, with a time of 23 hours which was then beaten by Brian Fleck, a post office worker who was 43 years old at the time, and who clocked a time of 20 hours and nine minutes over the distance that most professional cyclists wouldn't complete in a week.

 "This wasn’t just chasing a new record; it was chasing a legend.
 Attempting to bring the past into the present," Morton said.